maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/storage/storage-migration-service/known-issues.md

      ICACLS c:\ProgramData\Microsoft\StorageMigrationService /GRANT networkservice:(GA) /T /C
      ```

-2. Starten Sie den Dienst "Storage Migration Service", mit dem eine neue Datenbank erstellt wird.
+2. Start the Storage Migration Service service, which will create a new database.

-## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>Fehler "Fehler beim CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO für die NetName-Ressource", und der Windows Server 2008 R2-Cluster-cudever schlägt fehl
+## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>Error "CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO failed against netName resource" and Windows Server 2008 R2 cluster cutover fails

-Bei dem Versuch, einen Ausschneiden einer Windows Server 2008 R2-Cluster Quelle auszuführen, bleibt die Ausschneide in der Phase "Umbenennen des Quell Computers..." hängen. und Sie erhalten die folgende Fehlermeldung:
+When attempting to run cut over of a Windows Server 2008 R2 cluster source, the cut over gets stuck at phase "Renaming the source computer..." and you receive the following error:

     Log Name:      Microsoft-Windows-StorageMigrationService-Proxy/Debug
     Source:        Microsoft-Windows-StorageMigrationService-Proxy